immutant/immutant.org/news/2015-04-17-announcing-2-final.md

 ## How to try it

+There is no longer any "installation" step as there was in 1.x.
+Simply add the relevant dependency to your project as shown on [Clojars].
+See the [installation guide] for more details.

 The guides included in the [apidoc] are the best source of information, and our [Feature Demo] application provides working code samples demonstrating all the Immutant namespaces.
 Its `README`